-For over 5 years, I have been on the Permaculture Design Certificate Course teaching team at Oregon State University (OSU).
+SInce 2015, I have been on the Permaculture Design Certificate Course teaching team at Oregon State University (OSU).
 I am also on the OSU Advanced Design for Climate Resilience teaching team and recently added to the OSU Water Management teaching team.

 Alongside Jeffrey Adams (Terrasophia.com) and Javan K. Bernakevitch (Regenerativeliving.online), I have created a one of a kind Online Low Tech Erosion Control Course.
 We ran it for the first time in 2022 and got rave reviews.
 If you are interested in regenerative land management, water harvesting, habitat restoration, permaculture, and/or soil building, this course is for you.
 It is a primer and call to action for the shovel ready practices of Low Tech Erosion Control.

 Currently we're offering a Self Paced Online Low Tech Erosion Control Course.
 This includes all the sessions and resources from the 2022 course in a pre-recorded format available for you to enroll and watch anytime at your leisure.

 We'd like to offer another live course in 2024 which will include all the recorded videos from 2022 (including their Q&A) and 1 hour of fresh, live coaching Q&A each session.
 Sign up for my newsletter to get pre-launch announcements.

 Learn More and Register online at the Regenerative Living educational platform Regenerativeliving.online